How to Day Trade with Trend

 - Barely retracing beyond the 20 EMA.

-- Bullish wide range bar is more than bearish
+- A bullish wide range bar is more than bearish

 This makes it difficult to enter on a pullback because the market hardly retraces and then continues trading higher.
 The best way to trade this trend is on a breakout